nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

     - 5006: Configuration error.
 Could not create player, with this configuration an security token is required.
 Add an token to the configuration.
     - 5007: Configuration error.
 Could not create player, the websocket server configuration is missing.
     - 5008: Configuration error.
 Could not create player, the hls server configuration is missing.
     - 5009: Configuration error.
-Could not create player, the websocket server configuration for metadata is missing.
+Could not create player, the websocket server configuration htmlFor metadata is missing.
     - 5010: Could not embed player.
     - 5101: Could not find bintu stream.
 The stream is not live.
     - 5102: No bintu stream id passed.